Want to save this article for later?

-There are a few golden rules for effective onboarding: keep onboarding simple and give incentives to encourage a first conversion.
-Use UI overlays, simple walkthroughs, and visual hints to help users experience the key benefit of the app.
+There are a few golden rules for effective onboarding: keep it simple and give incentives to encourage a first conversion.
+Use UI overlays, simple walkthroughs, and visual hints to help new users quickly experience the key benefit of the app.

-However you structure your onboarding process, make sure it’s effective in getting users to experience your app’s value as soon as possible.
+However you structure your onboarding process, make sure it’s effective in delivering value to new users early and often.

 A smooth user experience is essential to keep users coming back.
-But sometimes it’s hard to know where the sticking points are in your app.
+But sometimes it’s difficult to know where your app’s sticking points are.

 Funnel analysis will shine a spotlight on them.

-Conversion funnels help you focus on key spots in your app: the registration or checkout process, for example, to show you how many users start the process vs. how many finish it, and where they drop off.
-They highlight any areas where a large number of users are leaving so that you can zero in on trouble spots and get more users to complete the most important in-app actions.
+Conversion funnels help you focus on key spots in your app: the registration or checkout process, for example, to show you how many users start the process vs. how many finish it and exactly where they drop off.
+You can zero in on trouble spots and get more users to complete the most important in-app actions.

 Retention marketing is all about connecting with users on a personal level.
-It’s about improving the entire end-to-end user experience, deepening their relationship with, and loyalty to, your brand.
+It’s about improving the entire end-to-end user experience in a way that deepens their relationship with — and loyalty to — your brand.

-Luckily, there are sophisticated mobile marketing platforms that enable you to create detailed user profiles that go beyond simple demographics to technographics, psychographics, user intent, and more.
-Collecting and analyzing user data helps you understand your customers based on a complete picture — from their age, gender, location, and interests to how they use your app.
+Luckily, there are mobile marketing platforms that create detailed user profiles beyond simple demographics to technographics, psychographics, user intent, and more.
+Collecting and analyzing this user data helps you understand your customers based on a complete picture: from their age, gender, location, and interests to how they use your app.

 All of these insights help you engage customers over the long term.
 And it’s a virtuous cycle: the longer you keep users, the more you get to know about them — and the better you can meet their needs.

-Retention marketing is all about your relationship with your users — and as they say, communication is key to a healthy relationship.
+Retention marketing is all about your relationship with your users.
+And everyone knows communication is the key to a healthy relationship.

 Requesting user feedback is the best way to identify and fix friction points before users ditch your app — or take to App Store reviews to air their grievances.
 Users want to know that you’re listening to their comments, suggestions, requests, and complaints and doing something about them.

-Ask for feedback (and include contact information) in your release notes, emails, and blog posts, and feature a feedback button in your app.
-1 Second Everyday and Zomato are great examples of this:
+Ask for feedback (and include contact information) in your release notes, emails, and blog posts, and feature an in-app survey or feedback button in your app.

-How have today’s top apps used marketing tactics to retain users?
+How have today’s top apps used marketing tactics to retain users and outlast the competition?
 Here are a few of the very best retention marketing campaigns to inspire your own efforts.

-MyFitnessPal is a popular health app that helps users track calories and log workouts.
-The app’s unique value lies in its simple user interface and comprehensive database of common foods.
+MyFitnessPal helps users track calories and log workouts via a simple user interface and comprehensive food database.

-The app’s onboarding process is specifically designed to encourage new users to create a profile and log something they’ve eaten.
+The app’s onboarding process is specifically designed to encourage new users to log something they’ve eaten.
 This allows them to immediately experience how easy it is to count calories with the app, with no guesswork or approximations.

 While there are many ways to monetize your app, the subscription model is not only an effective way to generate revenue, it can also improve retention.
-By locking in users for a month or even a year-long subscription, you can build user habits and loyalty.
+By providing incentive for users to purchase a month or even a year-long subscription, you can build user habits and loyalty.

-While The New York Times app is available for free, attracting a wide user base, it encourages free users to purchase a subscription in a variety of ways.
+The New York Times app is a free download, and it’s currently offering any articles on the COVID-19 pandemic to all readers without a subscription.
+But it also encourages free users to purchase a subscription in a variety of ways.

 By incentivizing current users to recommend your app for a reward, you can both encourage them to keep using your platform and provide prospective users with powerful social proof to encourage new downloads.